trek-view/basecamp/_posts/2021-06-18-gps-collecting-underground-tunnel-360-imagery.md

 Though 0.5 km, and fairly deep underground it introduces problems of GPS tracking.

 I rode the route a few weeks ago.
 I did not manage to get one accurate GPS position from my GoPro MAX in the tunnel.

-My inspiration for this ride came from [Map the Paths user Jim Gayes](https://www.mapthepaths.com/user/JG360/profile/) who has recently been working with Sustrans.

 Thanks to some careful planning and forethought to equipment, Jim was able to capture a GPS track through the entire tunnel, as shown below!